yunaChuang/ychu0126finalindividual/README.md

 | Yuan-Yuan Chuang  | ychu0126   |

 ## Overview
+This work includes a background dove and a large pop-up eye.
+When the mouse is pressed, it switches to dark mode, symbolising a nightmare.

-In my personal work's default mode, the visuals are calming, evoking a dreamy, meditative state as we want to present in our group major idea.
-However, holding down the mouse shifts the experience dramatically to "dark mode."
-The background turns black and an electronic "alien" sound plays.
-Here, the dove takes on a more unsettling, nightmare-like presence, as if watching you with the pop-up eye.
+In my personal work’s default mode, the visuals are calm and reflective, evoking a dreamy, bubble-like meditative atmosphere aligned with our group’s main concept.
+However, holding down the mouse dramatically shifts the experience into “dark mode”—the background turns black, and an electronic “alien” sound plays.
+In this mode, the dove becomes more unsettling, almost haunting, as if it’s watching you through the exaggerated, pop-up eye.

 ## How to Interact